-Stoyle and Magee connected once again for an 8-yard touchdown in the fourth quarter.
+Stoyle found Magee for one final time for an 8-yard touchdown in the fourth quarter.
 With the catch, Magee set a new program record for most receiving touchdowns in a game.
 The senior broke the record previously held by Ryan Pifer, set on Nov.
 8, 1997.
 The grab also tied an Ohio Athletic Conference record for most touchdown receptions in a single game.

 INSIDE THE BOX SCORE

 Stoyle finishes his career with 76 touchdown passes, good for second all-time on the Berg's career list, surpassing Andrew Miller (2007-10).
 It was the sixth time in his career he threw for 5+ touchdowns and his second career 400-yard game.

 Magee's Heidelberg career comes to a close with 32 touchdown receptions.
 He ended the day with 10 catches for 138 yards.

 Morris (126 yards) and Jerome (98 yards) had seven catches and one touchdown each.
 It was the third time this season Magee and Morris had 100-yard games.

 Vocke did a little of everything for Heidelberg on the afternoon.
 The versatile senior had a rushing touchdown, a passing TD and -- much to his liking -- a 32-yard punt.